MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-strongly-typed-polling-based-data-changed-messages-from-sql-in-biztalk.md

  Finally, as part of the BizTalk project, a file conforming to the EmployeeDetails.xsd schema is dropped to a FILE send port.

-## Configuring Typed Polling with the SQL Adapter Binding Properties
+## Configure Typed Polling with the SQL Adapter Binding Properties
  The following table summarizes the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] binding properties that you use to configure the adapter to receive data-change messages.
 Other than the **PollingStatement** binding property, all the other binding properties listed in this section are required while configuring the receive port in the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
 You must specify the **PollingStatement** binding property before generating schema for the **TypedPolling** operation.

 > [!NOTE]